- Gift Cards

 Note: This tour departs Sydney.
 If you are already near Batemans Bay click here to visit the Great South Coast Walk 3 Day tour package for a same experience with a local Batemans Bay departure.

 The South Coast of NSW is famous for its temperate climate and amazing beaches.
 The area of Murramarang National Park is no exception.
 This is a perfect addition to any visit to Sydney, once you have seen the sights escape and traffic and crowds to discover this truly amazing slice of Australia.

 This 5 day package includes Hotel pickups in Sydney, 3 amazing activity days hiking and kayak (option), great accommodation, fabulous local food and plenty of time to relax with complementary massages and peaceful stretch time.

 Departs – Saturdays March – November

 We recommend you arrive in Sydney the day prior to your journey.
 Your hotel pickups will commence at 10am on Day 1 (Saturdays)

-You can choose any number of hotels for your first night, we are happy to make a booking for your.
+You can choose any number of central Sydney hotels for your first night, we will collect you in the hotel lobby.

 10am – Hotel Pickups commence